jnoms/virID/README.md

 ## Description
 The purpose of virID is to assemble and classify microorganisms present in next-generation sequencing data.
-The steps of this pipeline are as follows:
+This pipeline can be run in "assembly mode" or "read mode", as determined by the assembly_pipeline and reads_pipeline parameters.
+The main difference is whether contigs are generated with SPAdes, or if the reads are queried without assembly.
+The pipeline steps are listed below, but note that many steps will run in parallel.

+**Assembly Mode:**
 1) Input fastqs are split into a paired file containing interleaved paired reads, and an unpaired file containing unpaired reads.
 Thus, each sample should be added to this pipeline as a single fastq containing both paired and unpaired reads.
 2) Reads are assembled with the SPAdes assembler - SPAdes, metaSPAdes, or rnaSPAdes can be specified.
 3) bwa mem is used to map reads back to contigs.
 4) The DIAMOND and megablast aligners are used for taxonomic assignment of assembled contigs.
 5) DIAMOND and megablast output files are translated to a taxonomic output following last-common-ancestor (LCA) calculation for each query contig.
 6) Contigs are queried with megablast against a nonredundant database of common cloning vectors.
 Contigs that are assigned to these sequences are flagged.
 6) DIAMOND and megablast taxonomic outputs and contig count information are merged to a comprehensive taxonomic output, and unassigned contigs are flagged.
 Counts outputs, one for each DIAMOND and megablast, are generated which display the counts at every taxonomic level.
 There is a section below that describes the output files in more detail.

+**Read Mode:**
+1) Input fastqs are split into a paired file containing interleaved paired reads, and an unpaired file containing unpaired reads.
+Thus, each sample should be added to this pipeline as a single fastq containing both paired and unpaired reads.
+2) Reads are converted to .fasta format.
+3) Each read is queried by megablast and DIAMOND.
+4) The megablast and DIAMOND output files are translated to a taxonomic output following last-common-ancestor (LCA) calculation for each query contig.
+5) A counts output file that lists the number of reads assigned to each taxon at every level is generated from the translated megablast and translated DIAMOND output files.
+These outfiles are described in depth later in this readme.
+6) Reads are queried with megablast against a nonredundant database of common cloning vectors.
+Contigs that are assigned to these sequences are flagged.

 While this pipeline is organized in Nextflow, every process is capabale of being used and tested independently of Nextflow as a bash or python script.
 Execute any python script (with -h) or bash script (without arguments) for detailed instructions on how to run them.
 The conda environment with all dependencies can be installed with `conda env create -f resouces/virID_environment.yml`.

 ## Prepare databases
-This workflow requires you do generate two databases: 1) A DIAMOND database for search, 2) A nucleotide blast database for search.
+This workflow requires you to generate two databases: 1) A DIAMOND database for search, 2) A nucleotide blast database for search.
 You should activate the pipeline conda environment with `conda env create -f resouces/virID_environment.yml` so that you are making the DIAMOND and blast databases with the same version of DIAMOND and blast used by this pipeline.

 A DIAMOND database can be generated by following the DIAMOND [manual](https://github.com/bbuchfink/diamond/raw/master/diamond_manual.pdf).
 I recommend generating a database using the RefSeq nonredundant protein fastas present at [ftp://ftp.ncbi.nlm.nih.gov/refseq/release/].
 When making the DIAMOND database with `diamond makedb` you must use the `--taxonmap` and `--taxonnodes` switches.
 ```